Hall of Fame Inductees Prior to 2009

 2001

 • Dr. Ronald L. Wigington (1949).
-Technologist, engineer; was engaged in computer research for the National Security Agency and later the American Chemical Society.
+Technologist, engineer; was engaged in computer research for the National Security Agency and later the American Chemical Society. (deceased)

 • Charles W. Wright, Jr. (1937).
 Community leader and businessman; served as Topeka mayor, 1965-69, during the time of the disastrous 1966 tornado.

 • Zelma Watson George (1920).
-Civic leader, singer; in a variety of careers, Mrs. George was an operatic singer, alternate delegate to the U.N., and executive director of the Cleveland Job Corps Center for Women. (dec.)
+Civic leader, singer; in a variety of careers, Mrs. George was an operatic singer, alternate delegate to the U.N., and executive director of the Cleveland Job Corps Center for Women. (deceased)

 2000

 • Charles E. Marling (1936).
-Retail business executive; Community leader. (dec.)
+Retail business executive; Community leader. (deceased)

 • Sam A. Crow (1944).
-Jurist; Senior U.S. District Judge.
+Jurist; Senior U.S. District Judge. (deceased)

 • Walter Hatke (1967).
 Artist; Professor of Fine Arts, Painting & Drawing at Union College, Schenectady, NY.